Terry Brooks: Career

 A television series based on the Shannara works, entitled The Shannara Chronicles, began showing on MTV in January 2016.
 The show starts with the second book of the original series, Elfstones, as there are strong female roles which did not appear in the first book.
 The second season aired in 2017 on Spike TV.
 On January 16, 2018, it was announced that the series had been cancelled after two seasons.
 Producers later announced that the series is being shopped to other networks.

 Brooks has written a number of other books, based on movies, science fiction and his own life.
 Novels include Hook, based on the movie of the same name, first published November 24, 1991, and republished in 1998.
 Star Wars Episode I: The Phantom Menace was published April 21, 1999, with four differing dust jacket covers.
 His own writing life is reflected in two stories, Sometimes the Magic Works: Lessons from a Writing Life, published February 3, 2004, and Why I Write About Elves published in 2005.
 A science fiction book, Street Freaks, was released on October 2, 2018.
 Brooks has written a number of e-book short stories which are published in a book titled Small Magic with his other short stories.

 Brooks received a World Fantasy Award for Life Achievement in 2017.
 He won an Inkpot Award in 1997.
 He was also nominated for six Locus Awards.

+In March 2025 he announced he was retiring.
+He connected with Delilah Dawson, a well-established fantasy author, in order to continue the Shannara series.